Coaching Psychology International (CPI)

-Coaching Psychology International publishes papers on the research, theory and practice of coaching psychoogy and allied fields.
-It also includes news updates from the professional psychology bodies that have reciprocol agreements with the ISCP.
+CPI publishes papers on the research, theory and practice of coaching psychology and allied fields.
+It also includes news updates from the professional psychology bodies that have reciprocal agreements with the ISCP.
+Papers are reviewed by the Editors.
 The journal is listed in SocioWeb and The Academic Resource Index.
 It is abstracted in the American Psychological Association PsycEXTRA.

 You can read the latest issue below.

 An aim of CPI is to encourage a range of submissions that contribute to the research, theory and practice of coaching psychology.

 The following points may be helpful to consider:

 - Please provide Author information (Photo, Contact and Biog) to accompany the paper

 - Please use the APA style of referencing

 - Typically papers are no longer than 3000 words although shorter articles are also encouraged and if appropriate we may accept longer submissions (based on editorial discretion).
 If you are considering submitting an extended article ie over 3000 words, then initially, please contact the Editor by email outlining the topic and the reason why it should be an extended paper.

 - We suggest you look at previous issues of the Journal to see a flavour of the style, format and focus of this publication